Mastering Black Belt Poomsae: Unlock the Secrets of Taekwondo's Highest Forms

 The list goes on and on!

 So what makes poomsae so unique?
-Why should we learn this technique if most other martial art forms aren’t designed to fight or defend ourselves against violence directly?
+Why should we learn this technique if most other martial arts forms aren’t designed to fight or defend ourselves against violence directly?

 Fortunately, there are some great reasons!
 Here are three: cost-effectiveness, ease of use, and versatility.